siminpan/Qbone/README.md

 ## References

 Yang, Hojin, et al. "Quantile function on scalar regression analysis for distributional data."
-Journal of the American Statistical Association 115.529 (2020): 90-106.
+Journal of the American Statistical Association 115.529 (2020): 90-106. <br />
 Wickham, Hadley, and Jennifer Bryan.
-R packages. " O'Reilly Media, Inc.", 2023.
+R packages. " O'Reilly Media, Inc.", 2023. <br />
 Wickham, Hadley.
 Advanced r. chapman and hall/CRC, 2019.

 ## Acknowledgment

-This work was funded by an Investigator Initiated Award (RP170496) and a High Impact Award (RP160765) from the Cancer Prevention and Research Institute of Texas.
+This work was funded by an Investigator Initiated Award (RP170496) and a High Impact Award (RP160765) from the Cancer Prevention and Research Institute of Texas. <br />
 The structure of my package is heavily influenced by Seurat and SeuratObject.